Today is Blanca's birthday. I can't believe my baby girl is three! They grow up so fast.

 I even had the dogs wear birthday hats.
 Her friend wasn't too thrilled to be wearing one.

-This year as we're preparing to move and we aren't having a big celebration.
-We keep telling her we got a great big yard and her very own creek for her birthday.
+This year as we're preparing to move we aren't having a big celebration.
+We keep telling her we got a great big yard and a creek as presents for her birthday.

 You might wonder why we would have a party for our dog.
 Well she's like our child and we love an excuse to have people over.
 Not to mention Blanca is VERY special.
 You see my need for Blanca came long before her birth when I myself was just a little girl.
 I was playing one day at a friends house and I've always adored animals so they were excited to take me to the barn and show me the new husky puppies that were recently born.

 They were with their mother and were so tiny and sweet.
 I loved holding those little puppies.
 In my childlike way I wondered why the puppies daddy wasn't with them and the mommy.
 In the next barn stall over was the daddy all by himself and I was very sad about that.
 So I walked over to the daddy dog with one of the puppies in my arms.
 I set the baby in the stall with his daddy and the daddy dog killed his own baby.
 I was shocked and very traumatized.
 It was so heart breaking for me and I always said I was going to have a husky of my own to care for and love.